 Katharine completed her BA, MPhil and PhD at the University of Cambridge, and held lectureships at Worcester College (University of Oxford) and University College London before arriving at Oxford Brookes in 2005.
 She specialises in Shakespeare and early modern literature, with particular interests in the history of emotion and sensation, and the interface between critical and creative writing.
 Her first book, Reading Sensations in Early Modern England (Palgrave, 2007), explored the power of literature to affect readers’ minds, bodies and souls; and was followed by a collection of essays (co-edited with Tanya Pollard) entitled Shakespearean Sensations: The Experience of Theatre in Early Modern England (Cambridge University Press, 2013).
 Katharine’s archival work on the sources of Ben Jonson's masques was published in The Cambridge Works of Ben Jonson (Cambridge University Press, 2014).
-She is currently working on a study of vividness and artificial life provisionally entitled Life-like Shakespeare, and is editing a collection of essays entitled Shakespeare and Emotion (Cambridge University Press, forthcoming 2019).
+She is currently working on a study of vividness and artificial life provisionally entitled Life-like Shakespeare, and has edited a collection of essays entitled Shakespeare and Emotion (Cambridge University Press, forthcoming 2020).

 Katharine is also working with Ewan Fernie (Shakespeare Institute, University of Birmingham) on Marina, a new play based on Shakespeare's Pericles, which was adopted for Research and Development with the Royal Shakespeare Company in 2018.
 She was Principal Investigator on Watching, a project funded by an Arts Award from the Wellcome Trust to explore the Renaissance history of sleep (www.watching.eca.ed.ac.uk).
 A collaboration between academics, scientists, theatre practitioners and schools, Watching culminated in March 2015 with four full-scale promenade performances by twilight of Katharine's new opera on sleep in the landmark Glasshouses of Edinburgh’s Royal Botanic Garden.
 Watching was profiled on BBC Radio 3 (Free Thinking) and on Radio Scotland (The Culture Show).